Leonardpepa/Chess-game/README.md

 * enpassant rule works

 # TODO
-* impement and ai to play the game
+* impement ai to play the game
 * refactoring because the code is a mess